karemthabet/Deeni-Spiritual-Flutter-App/README.md

 ---

-## 💡 Why “Sakina”?
+## 💡 Why “Deeni”?

-> *Sakina* (سَكينة) means **serenity and peace** — a divine tranquility that fills the hearts of believers.
+> *Deeni* (ديني) means "**my religion**" in Arabic — a personal and heartfelt expression of one’s commitment to Islam.
-> This app was built to reflect that peaceful experience while using technology for spiritual growth.
+> This app was created to help you practice your **Deen** with ease and peace of mind, using technology to stay spiritually connected.

 ---